DataDog/integrations-core/dcgm/README.md

 2. Follow the [Custom Metrics Config](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#custom-metrics-config) instructions with the CSV from [Installation](#installation) :
     * Fetch the metrics file and save as `dcgm-metrics.csv`: `curl https://raw.githubusercontent.com/NVIDIA/dcgm-exporter/main/etc/dcp-metrics-included.csv > dcgm-metrics.csv`
     * Edit the metrics file by replacing its content with the Datadog-provided mapping.
-    * Create a namespace `gpu-operator` if one is not already present : `kubectl create namespace gpu-operator`.
+    * Create a namespace `gpu-operator` if one is not already present: `kubectl create namespace gpu-operator`.
     * Create a ConfigMap using the file edited above : `kubectl create configmap metrics-config -n gpu-operator --from-file=dcgm-metrics.csv`
 3. Create your GPU Operator Helm chart `dcgm-values.yaml` with the following content :
 ```yaml